LifeSource/booku/README.md

 - Git as the source control of choice because it was flexible and easy to use, most importantly its Open Source.
 My roots were in Open Source because I started with Unix/Linux in school, so you could say its a natural fit.

 # Languages and libraries
-- HTML/CSS (do I have a choice as a we developer?)
+- HTML/CSS (do I have a choice as a web developer?)
 - JavaScript (it's a love/hate relationship, what can I say?)
 - Toastr for the notification pop-up.
 - UI-Router for the Angular Routing, I did start with the built-in Angular routing but I wanted to try UI-Router to taste the difference as I like to explore and expands my knowledge.